MiguelLoureiro98/controlib/README.md

 An empty version of the package will be published on PyPI soon.
 For subsequent releases, the package will be available for installation using pip and git.

-# Basic Usage

-Once some basic functionality has been added to the package, a small tutorial on how to use it will be presented here.

 # Documentation

-An official documentation website will be released soon.
+An official documentation website containing installation instructions, user guides, an API reference, examples, and a contribution guide,  will be released soon.

-# Issues
+# Known Issues

-Coming soon...

-# Contributing

-Coming soon...
+Nothing to report.

 # Licence